Six Hundred Sixty Six Bottles of Blood on the Wall: New Friends and Old Friends

 “Yep.
 I thought this looked familiar,” he said laughing.
 And there’s his name right in the table of contents with Jack Ketchum and Gary Braunbeck.
 He’s a real humble guy and the book is a few years old and it was all genuine.
-I was like “No shit.”
 I thought he was joking.
 He wasn’t.
 He said that was one of the first stories he ever sold.
 Man, I wish I would’ve been that serious way back then.

 I ran into him at about 8:30 and the story closed at 10.
 We talked until they kicked us out.
 It felt good.
 Then as we were leaving he said he was going to meet Doug for a beer and invited me along.

 Here’s the thing about writing.
 It’s a lonely job.
 No one really cares what you’re doing and even if they do, it’s almost impossible to explain to a non-writer.
 It sucks.
 Sure, you’ve got friends online, but at least for me, real, tangible conversations with fellow writers, especially good ones like these two are impossible to find.
 I jumped at the chance and we had a blast.